 "That's some convenient timing," Harry said with a frown, making the other two turn to him.
 "I mean, Dumbledore needs a potions master and suddenly Slughorn gets attacked..."

-"You are wondering if it really was Death Eaters who attacked Slughorn and scared him into coming here," Draco said, leaning back into Harry's side again.
+"You are wondering if it actually was Death Eaters who attacked Slughorn and scared him into coming here," Draco said, leaning back into Harry's side again.

 "That I am," Remus said thoughtfully, picking up his tea, leaning back against the sofa and taking a sip.
 "I think we need to understand Dumbledore's true motivations for bringing Slughorn here."